Exciting news! We’re developing a brand new look for our website. Watch this space…

 Welcome to CHI

-Cystic fibrosis (CF) is a life-shortening genetic disease.
+Cystic fibrosis (CF) is a life-shortening genetic condition.
 There is no cure!

 CF changes the body’s ability to regulate the salt content of cells, causing an abundance of thick mucus to build up in the lungs, digestive system and other organs.
 This, in turn, can lead to fatal lung disease, malnutrition and a host of other symptoms that can vary hugely from person to person.